-Sarah is doing great.
+Sarah’s sister Julie here with a status update from the recovery room.Sarah is doing great.
 Surgery went well, and she’s had a 1/2 a turkey sandwich and a couple of Tylenol 3’s and is resting well.

 She needs to rest and recuperate, but the worst is over and we’re all on the other side.

 Thank you all for your support❤️

 It’s Friday the 13th, tonight is a full moon, and I’m beginning the process.

 I’m in pre-op now, with surgery at 9:50 Mountain time.